e-mission/e-mission-docs/docs/future_work/differential_privacy_deep_dive_lit_review.md

 > To the best of our knowledge, FPAk is the first differentially private technique (unlike [11, 20]) that of- fers practical utility for time-series data.

+### Questions ###

-So even the classical technique doesn't appear to be a problem if the number of queries <<< number of users.
-And if it does, we can use their frequency domain trick, or maybe there is a non-patented version in the literature?
+- So even the classical technique doesn't appear to be a problem if the number of queries <<< number of users.
+Is this right?
+- And if it does, we can use their frequency domain trick, or maybe there is a non-patented version in the literature?
+Is this right?
+- We have been worried for a while about the prospect of an attacker averaging out values from correlated queries to remove the noise.
+Why doesn't that happen in with the classical technique?